 Loudness

-EXPOSE 2's Loudness section measures both the Integrated and Short-term loudness of your track.
+EXPOSE 2's Loudness section measures the Integrated and Short-term loudness of your track.

 The Short-term setting measures audio loudness over a moving 3-second window.
-This setting shows you the loudest reading within your track, and it can identify any over-compressed parts of your song.
+This setting shows you the loudest reading within your track.
+It can identify any over-compressed parts of your song.

 Try to avoid going over -6LUFS short-term, as this can affect the overall punch and presence of your track.

-If you try to inflate the loudness of your track with compression and limiting (at the expense of dynamic range), your track will actually sound worse than the quieter tracks when streaming services rob the extra-hot tracks of their volume advantage.
+If you inflate the loudness of your track with compression and limiting (at the expense of dynamic range), your track will sound worse than the quieter tracks when streaming services rob the extra-hot tracks of their volume advantage.

 Peak

-EXPOSE 2's Peak section measures both true peak, measured in dBTP (decibels true peak) and sample peak, measured in dB.
+EXPOSE 2's Peak section measures both True Peak, measured in dBTP (decibels true peak), and the sample peak, measured in dB.

-True peak displays the maximum peak of an audio’s waveform as it will be heard in the analog realm.
-This is important because signals close to 0dBFS can cause unpleasant digital clipping.
+The True Peak meter in EXPOSE 2 reveals the maximum peak of your audio waveform as it will be perceived in the analog domain.
+This is crucial because signals approaching 0dBFS risk causing harsh digital clipping.

 EXPOSE 2's analysis feedback will help you adjust your limiter's output to optimize your audio's peaks, thereby safeguarding against unpleasant clipping.